Need to talk? Call 1800 882 436.

 You can help your child recover from a UTI by doing the following:

-• Give your child the antibiotics as your doctor recommended — it is very important to finish the whole course of antibiotics, even if the child appears to be feeling better.
+• Give the antibiotics as your doctor recommended — it is very important to finish the whole course of antibiotics, even if the child seems to be feeling better.

-• Keep your child at home from childcare so they can get extra rest at home.
+• Keep them at home from childcare or school, so they can get extra rest.

 Can cranberry juice help treat my child’s UTI?

-There is no evidence to show that cranberry juice is helpful in treating UTI symptoms in children.
-Cranberry juice is not recommended as a treatment option in children known to have a UTI.
+There is no scientific proof that cranberry juice is helpful in treating or preventing UTIs in children.
+Cranberry juice is not recommended as treatment for children with a UTI.

 Can UTIs in children be prevented?